 Who can access the drive?

 Recordings are available to university affiliated performers—faculty and students.
-These recordings are for private, educational use only and are not to be shared.
 If you performed in an ensemble or recital and are registered for that class, you will automatically have permission to access the file folders holding your recordings.

 I went to the file and can’t find my recording!